Skip to main content

 TryHackMe's AttackBox is an Ubuntu Virtual Machine hosted in the cloud, allowing you to complete many tasks in our rooms.
 Think of the AttackBox as your virtual computer, which you would use to conduct a security engagement.

-It comes conveniently equipped with all the tools you will need to complete most of our challenges and is available in-browser with the click of a button.
+It is conveniently equipped with all the tools you will need to complete most of our challenges and is available in your browser with the click of a button.

-You will need a premium subscription if you wish to use the AttackBox for more than one hour daily.
+If you wish to use the AttackBox for more than one hour daily, you will need a premium subscription.
 Alternatively, you can connect to our VPN for as long as you need with a free subscription.

 How do I deploy the AttackBox?